Lut99/eflint-syntax-highlighting/README.md

 ## Installation
-To install the extension in your local setup, clone the repository first.
+To install the extension in your local setup, you can either download or compile the package VSIX file.

+### Downloading
+Go to the [releases page](https://github.com/Lut99/eflint-syntax-highlighting/releases) and download the .vsix file from the latest release.

+### Compilation
+To compile the VSIX file manually, clone [the repository](https://github.com/Lut99/eflint-syntax-highlighting) first.

 Then, install [`npm`](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and:
 ```bash
 npm install -g vsce
 ```

-Then, CD into the repository root and run:
+CD into the repository root and compile the extension to a package VSIX file:
 ```bash
 vsce package
 ```
-to compile the package file.

-Finally, you can install the extension by navigating to the Extensions tab, click the three-dot menu at the top of the middle panel and select "Install from VSIX...".
+Finally, you can install the extension by navigating to the Extensions tab in a Visual Studio Code window, click the three-dot menu at the top of the middle panel and select "Install from VSIX...".
 Browse to the extension, and click: "Install".
 The extension should now be added to your Visual Studio Code setup.

 ![Screenshot to install VSIX file](img/showcase_vsix.png)
 _Menu to install local .vsix file using the [Panda Syntax](https://marketplace.visualstudio.com/items?itemName=tinkertrain.theme-panda) theme._